EdoardoCostantini/mi-pca/README.md

 # How to replicate results

-In the following guide, it is assumed that the machine on which the simulation is run already has the pacakges that are required by the simulation.
+In the following guide, it is assumed that the machine on which the simulation is run already has the packages that are required by the simulation.
 The script `init.R` contains the list of required packages.

 ## Running the simulation on Lisa